 - 1. Park the machine on a level surface, disengage the blade-control switch, and move the motion-control levers outward to the PARK position. - 2.
 Shut off the engine, remove the key, and wait for all moving parts to stop before leaving the operating position. - 3.
-Slide the mower deck under the machine. - 4.
-Lower the height-of-cut lever to the lowest position. - 5.
-Lift the mower deck chains onto the deck-lift brackets. - 6.
-Attach the front support rod 1 to the deck bracket 2 with the hairpin cotter and washer. - 7.
-Install the mower belt onto the engine pulley.
+Slide the mower deck under the machine. - Lower the height-of-cut lever to the lowest position. - 5.
+Install the lift links to the deck-lift arms using the previously removed fasteners.